Azure/aks-engine/docs/topics/proxy-servers.md

-# AKS-Engine and proxy servers
+# AKS Engine and proxy servers

-Using AKS-engine on [Azure Stack](azure-stack.md) in connected and disconnected environments often times requires the use of a non-transparent proxy server.
+Using AKS engine on [Azure Stack](azure-stack.md) in connected and disconnected environments often times requires the use of a non-transparent proxy server.
 Non-transparent means that they're not part of the default route and have to be configured to be used.

 > Azure Stack Hub itself supports only _transparent_ proxy server setups today.
 This isn't relevant for the workload, as long as the workload (and it's components) can access the proxy server.